 Information for Researchers

-How to Determine which Journals to Publish in?
+How Can I Determine which Journals to Publish in?

 - Scopus is the largest abstract and citation database of peer-reviewed literature, including tools that can be used to assess the strength of a journal.